cmharlow/rialto-wiki/RIALTO-Data-Models-&-Profiles.md

 # Data Models

-RIALTO is primarily interested in **Publications** (articles, research output, publications, etc.), **Agents** (people, departments, agencies, organizations, etc.), **Grants**, and **Projects**.
+RIALTO is primarily interested in **Publications** (articles, research output, publications, etc.), **Agents** (people, departments, agencies, organizations, etc.), and **Grants**.
 Each of these is represented by a data model that defines the scope of the entity and a metadata application profile that shows what information we capture about these entities for RIALTO's usage.

 ## Publications (aka Documents or Citations)